lablup/backend.ai/docs/user-api/kernels.rst

      - ``bool``
      - *(optional)* If set true, the API returns *without* creating a new session if a session with the same ID and the same image already exists and not terminated.
+       In this case ``config`` options are *ignored*.
-       Otherwise, the manager returns an error: "kernel already exists".
+       If set false but a session with the same ID and image exists, the manager returns an error: "kernel already exists".
        (default: ``true``)

        .. versionadded:: v4.20190615